From first enquiry to event-day performance: this page explains the key steps when planning a professional live band.

 Overview of smaller, compact, medium and large live band setups.

-Decision guide by guest count, room, stage, music phases and desired impact.
+Decision guide by guest count, room, stage, event phases and desired impact.

 Helps with the core decision between live music, complementary music or a combination.